SumiSastri/dev-blogs/docs/learn-to-code-getting-started/part2-what-coding-languages-to-learn.md

 In Part 3 of Learning to Code, I will run through three pens or links from [CodePen](https://codepen.io/), a free sandbox that allows you to play with code and see how it works.

+### Useful links

-**[The super-fast HTML crash course pen](https://codepen.io/sumisastri/pen/yLgRpZN)** is adapted from W3Schools tutorials.
+[The super-fast HTML crash course pen](https://codepen.io/sumisastri/pen/yLgRpZN) is adapted from W3Schools tutorials.

-**[The CSS Bouncing Balls pen]((https://codepen.io/sumisastri/full/zYNmWoy)** adds CSS styling and animation.
+[The CSS Bouncing Balls pen]((https://codepen.io/sumisastri/full/zYNmWoy) adds CSS styling and animation.
 You can copy this pen and change the shape of the coloured balls and the animation and make this project your own.

-**[The JavaScript traffic lights pen](https://codepen.io/sumisastri/full/zyzPZm)** demos the power of JavaScript and the magic it works with a click of a button!
+[The JavaScript traffic lights pen](https://codepen.io/sumisastri/full/zyzPZm) demos the power of JavaScript and the magic it works with a click of a button!